wesleywmd/7d2d_SevenYears/README.md

 Latest version is working with Alpha 20.4
 Untested for multiplayer so far

+# Installation

+Drop all of the modlets contained in this overhaul into your mods folder.
+That should be it.
+Nothing special.

+This overhaul was written without any other mods or molets installed.
+Currently, it is meant to be stand alone with no other mods installed.
+I will add a compatability list for popular mods that will work with this overhaul.

 # Changelog

 - v0.2 - Initial Beta Release - 4/26/2022